towech-financeApp/WebApi/README.md

 ### Heroku
 The repository also has the capabilty to be deployed with heroku.
-Don't forget to add the recursive git submodules to the builpacks.
+Don't forget to add the recursive git submodules to the buildpacks.

 ## Environment
 The repository has an [example environment](/env.sample) which contains all the